 The Charles T. Dotter Department of Interventional Radiology was established as an independent multidisciplinary division of the Oregon Health and Sciences University in 1990.
 The Institute is named for Charles T. Dotter, who invented angioplasty at the then University of Oregon Medical School in 1964.
 The first intravascular stents, the TIPS procedure, embolization for GI bleeding, and transjugular liver biopsy also originated in Oregon.
 The institute's mission is to advance image-guided interventions through clinical practice, teaching, and research.
 The Body Intervention and Neurointerventional sections perform a full range of procedures, have active outpatient and inpatient clinical services,and actively participate in clinical research ranging from industry and NIH sponsored trials to Dotter Institute IDEs.
 The research laboratory is actively engaged in a broad range of translational studies with dedicated research staff and fellows.
 Many of the past international research fellows are now leading departments in Asia and Europe.

-The OHSU Integrated Interventional Residency is approved for one position matched per year.
+The OHSU Integrated Interventional Residency is approved for two positions matched per year.
 The R1-R3 years will be primarily in the Department of Radiology, and the R4-R5 years will be primarily in the Dotter Institute.
 IR residents participate in the clinical and procedural care of abroad range of patients and conditions, including oncology, peripheral vascular disease, venous disease, aortic disease, biliary disease, genitourinary diseases, neurologic diseases amenable to interventions, trauma, solid organ transplantation, pediatric patients, drainages, and alimentary access.
 Clinical IR rotations are divided between OHSU and the Portland VA hospital (the Doernbecher Children's Hospital patients are currently treated at OHSU).
 Residents also rotate on theNeurointerventional service, and on Vascular Surgery.
 The residents are supported by three advanced practitioners (two for Body and one for Neurointerventional sections).
 Daily work conferences are supplemented by weekly didactic conferences and numerous multidisciplinary conferences and tumor boards.
 In addition to the clinical rotations described above, the integrated IR residents will have an ICU rotation.
 IR residents will train along with the VIR fellows until June 30, 2020.
 Subsequently, only Integratedand Independent IR positions will be offered.